-The tax rates for gifts during years 2006-2011 are provided in Table 2, p.
-7. The accumulated lifetime taxable gifts over the \$1 million applicable exclusion amount will create a gift tax liability, while the same amount transferred at death may be passed tax-free because the amount may fall under the estate tax applicable exclusion.

-Example Q: Bill has a business that is valued at \$2.5 million.
-If he gifts the business to his son in 2009, there is a gift tax exclusion of \$1 million plus an annual exclusion of \$13,000.
-The remaining \$1,487,000 would result in a federal gift tax of \$550,210.
+Another change under the law is that the accumulated lifetime taxable gifts over the \$1 million applicable exclusion amount will create a gift tax liability, while the same amount transferred at death may be passed tax-free because the amount may fall under the estate tax applicable exclusion.
+Example R: Bill has a business that is valued at \$2.5 million.
+If he gifts the business to his son in 2009, there is a gift tax exclusion of \$1 million plus an annual exclusion of \$11,000.
+The remaining \$1,489,000 would result in a federal gift tax of \$551,070.

-Example R: If Bill died in 2009 and willed a business to his son, there would be no federal estate tax because the federal estate tax exclusion is \$3.5 million.
-Whether Bill decides to gift the business while alive and pay a federal gift tax or bequeath the business after his death and avoid the tax depends on his financial objectives.
+Example S: If Bill died in 2009 and willed the business to his son, there would be no federal estate tax because the federal estate tax exclusion is \$3.5 million.
+Whether Bill decides to gift the business while alive and pay a federal gift tax or bequeath the business after the death and avoid the tax depends on his financial objectives.